Tj717/Seattle-Crime-Stats-Dashboard/README.md

  #### Pie Chart of Crime Records by Category:
 <img src="img/pie.png">

-Treemap example of what we'll have on the sidebar of the dashboard.
+Pie chart example of what we'll have on the sidebar of the dashboard.
 As years change.
-The treemap will also change and show the frequencies of crime categories by year to display any change the frequencies of these crimes might go through.
+The chart will also change and show the distribution of crime categories by year and add additional information to what is presented in the heat map.

+ #### Choropleth map of median income by neighborhood:

 ## 6. Project format: Smart dashboard
   #### map projection, map zoom levels, center: